-The Brex corporate credit card cuts a unique figure in the world of business credit cards.
+The Brex Corporate Card for Startups cuts a unique figure in the world of business credit cards.
 It’s a credit card designed from the ground up to cater to startup companies.
 In fact, the card itself was created by a startup company.

 Founded in 2018 by Henrique Dubugras and Pedro Franceschi, a pair of young Brazilian online payment entrepreneurs, Brex has attracted $57 million in funding from the likes of the Y Combinator Continuity Fund and Peter Thiel.

-The Brex corporate card is a charge card.
-This means that your entire balance comes due on your statement date.
+This Brex corporate card is a charge card.
+That means your entire balance comes due on your statement date.
 You can’t carry any of your balance over to the following month.
 If you’re trying to decide whether or not a charge card is right for your business, read more about choosing between a charge card and a standard credit card.